 LinkedIn is often recognized as being the “Facebook for professionals”.
-There are 107 million total LinkedIn users reported in the United States alone.
+It provides one of the greatest opportunities for professionals to network and share their expertise with potential customers.
+Among current statistics there are 500 million total LinkedIn users reported in 2019.

-Many contractors and construction employees hear the word “professional,” assume that LinkedIn is not for them and shy away from setting up a profile or participating in the network.
+Many contractors and construction employees hear the word professional and back off.
+They assume that LinkedIn is not for them.
+They shy away from setting up a profile or participating in the network.

-On a monthly basis, LinkedIn has approximately 187 million unique visitors to the site.
+On a monthly basis, LinkedIn has approximately 260 million unique visitors to the site.
 As a B2B (business-to-business) site, LinkedIn attracts business people.
-These business people may include employers looking for new employees or customers looking for providers for services.
-They are looking for individuals who are capable of helping them solve their pain points.
+These business people may include employers looking for new employees or commercial and industrial construction customers looking for providers for services.
+They are looking for individuals who are capable of helping them solve their problems.

 Following, are suggestions for members of the construction industry on optimizing their LinkedIn profiles.